 In BriteVerify’s categorization system, “role-address” and “disposable” are types of risky addresses.
 Unlike invalid addresses, these addresses could accept email, but here’s why they are considered risky:

 Role-based addresses are usually set up to manage an organization’s general inquiries or issues.
-Examples include addresses starting with [email protected], [email protected], [email protected], or [email protected] These emails may be managed by several people across different departments.
+Examples include addresses starting with marketing@, sales@, support@, or info@.
+These emails may be managed by several people across different departments.
 In general, sending email to such addresses results in a high complaint rate.

 Temporary or disposable addresses are created by users in lieu of using their primary address.
 A user may input a temporary or disposable email address to conceal their identity or simply because they’re wary of joining another email list.
 They may use a temporary or disposable address because they want to take advantage of a special download or promotion but want to avoid getting subsequent emails sent to them as a result.